onap/vnfrqts-requirements/docs/Chapter8/ves_7_2/ves_event_listener_7_2.rst

 **APPC (formerly APP-C)**.
 Application Controller.
 Handles the life cycle management of Virtual Network Functions (VNFs).

-**ASDC**.
-AT&T Service Design and Creation Platform: the original name for the SDC.
-Replaced by SDC.

 **Common Event Format**.
 A JSON schema describing events sent to the VES Event Listener.